coda/packs-sdk/docs/guides/blocks/formulas.md

 ## Naming

 The name of a formula can only contain the letters, numbers, and underscores.
-By convention these names should by written in upper camel case, like `DoSomethingCool`.
+This restriction exists to ensure that custom formulas are compatible with the Coda Formula Language.
+By convention formula names are written in upper camel case, like `DoSomethingCool`.

 Formula names must be unique within a Pack, but can be the same as built-in formulas or those in other Packs.
 When a doc has access to multiple formulas with the same name the Pack's icon is used to distinguish them.